lampepfl/scala3-macro-tutorial/docs/tutorial/inline.md

 ## Transparent Inline
-This is a simple yet powerful extension to `inline` methods that unlocks many metaprogramming usescases.
+This is a simple yet powerful extension to `inline` methods that unlocks many metaprogramming uses cases.
 These inline calls allow for an inline piece of code to refine the type based on the precise type of the inlined expression.
 In Scala 2 parlance, these capture the essence of _whitebox macros_.